OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/02-Testing_for_Bypassing_Authorization_Schema.md

 ### Testing for Access to Resources Assigned to a Different Role

 Various applications setup resource controls based on user roles.
-Let's take an example CVs uploaded on a careers form to an S3 bucket.
+Let's take an example resumes or CVs (curriculum vitae) uploaded on a careers form to an S3 bucket.

 As a normal user, try accessing the location of those files.
 If you are able to retrieve them, modify them, or delete them, then the application is vulnerable.